|

 Most of the additional resources appear to be allocated to specific

-to deal with financial pressures outwith these targetted areas.
+funded to deal with financial pressures outwith these targetted

-For example the cost of pay awards (Junior Doctors pay in particular),
+areas.
+For example the cost of pay awards (Junior Doctors pay

-the implementation of the Working Time Regulations and new drug
+in particular), the implementation of the Working Time Regulations

-current structures and welcomes the recent announcement by the Health
+the current structures and welcomes the recent announcement by

-Minister on this issue as a first step towards rebuilding a truly
+the Health Minister on this issue as a first step towards rebuilding

-Scottish health service.
-In the context of the present structures
+a truly Scottish health service.
+In the context of the present

-it is therefore understandable that the Minister wishes to ensure
+structures it is therefore understandable that the Minister wishes

-that new resources are allocated to agreed priorities.
-However,
+to ensure that new resources are allocated to agreed priorities.

-if the core service remains underfunded staff and patients will
+However, if the core service remains underfunded staff and patients

-not see the additional resources benefiting their immediate environment
+will not see the additional resources benefiting their immediate

-and therefore the new funding announcements lose credibility.
-In
+environment and therefore the new funding announcements lose credibility.

 through the inefficient use of the Private Finance Initiative.